-- Solder iron and wire (link / link).
+- Solder iron and wire (link / link / link).
 The DC motors already came with wires soldered to its terminals...
 But it will eventually break and you might have to resolder it.
 So consider having a good solder iron and wire neaby.

 - EVA foam sheet (or other non-conductive material).
 The robot chassis I used in this project is made of aluminum, and circuit boards are installed on this metal parts.
 I used a layer of foam sheet between the boards and the metal plate to avoid possible short-circuits.

 - Double sided tape.
 It was used for glueing the foam sheets to the circuit boards, and for the installation of the H-Bridge modue.

 - Scissors, for cutting some foam sheet rectangles.